Journey to the East – Buddhist Art Across Cultures

-For the community, making and seeing Buddhist images was the religious practice of immense value.
+For the community, making and seeing Buddhist images was a religious practice of immense value.
 The scripture promises tremendous rewards for the production and receipt of Buddhist images.
 Moreover, through images, a devotee could even attain nirvana.
 One of the texts tells us that “a person who makes an image of the Buddha will be reborn into a wealthy family with money and precious jewels.
 He will always be loved by his parents, siblings, and relatives”.

 King Udayana of Vatsa may have commissioned the first sculpture of the Buddha.
 He ruled in the region of present-day Allahabad, India.
 According to the story, the Buddha decides to visit his mother in heaven.
-Moved by the event, King Udayana grieves for his absence.
+Moved by the event, king Udayana grieves for his absence.

-Then, the King proclaims, “I want to produce an image of the Buddha to venerate and bequeath it to later generations.”
+Then, the king proclaims, “I want to produce an image of the Buddha to venerate and bequeath it to later generations.”
 Soon, the Buddha’s disciple helps to transport Udayana’s artisans to heaven to copy the Buddha’s form.
 When the Buddha comes out of heaven, the statue stands to greet him.
 Later, other kings produced a replica of this statue.
 The replica of a replica even ended up in Japan.

 Vehicles of Buddhism

 Although Buddhism has its roots in Hinduism, it has no creator god to explain the origin of the universe.
 Buddhism also did not have a centrally organized hierarchy, headed by an authority.
 Instead of having a consistent orthodox doctrine, the community crystallized into a variety of schools that served as a vehicle of Buddhism.